 - Your disability is from a preexisting medical condition.

 - You submitted your application with missing or incomplete medical evidence.

 - The information you provided includes discrepancies or inaccurate details.

 - Your injury or illness doesn’t match the LTD policy’s definition of a disability.

 - You returned to work and are earning your usual wages.

-When you hire Abell and Capitan Law, your Kansas long-term disability insurance lawyer will protect your rights and ensure the insurance company treats you fairly.
+When you hire Abell and Capitan Law to handle your Kansas LTD claim, your long-term disability insurance lawyer will protect your rights and ensure the insurance company treats you fairly.
 If they acted in bad faith, such as unnecessarily delaying the claim process, we’ll have a valid reason to file an appeal.
 Despite ERISA laws, there are many instances of insurance companies taking advantage of claimants and denying claims without a proper investigation.
 It’s our job to make sure that doesn’t happen to you.

 What Should I Do If My Claim Is Denied?

 If your employer provides your long-term disability insurance coverage, you must follow ERISA law to appeal a denied claim.
 To file an administrative appeal, you must do so within 180 days from the denial letter date.